devshittu/flatten-tool/README.md

 ### Recommended: Pipx (Isolated and Global)

-Install `flatten-tool` in an isolated environment with a globally accessible command:
+Install `flattenify` in an isolated environment with a globally accessible command:

 1. Install `pipx` (if not already installed):